TeamTomodachi/GakkoServices/GakkoServices.Microservices.MetadataService/README.md

 This service handles static data e.g. teams, pokemon, badges.

+## Docker

+The MetadataService is inaccessible from the internet.
+Requests for data must go through the message queue.
+This means that it has no access to traefik via the `traefik` network, but is on the `internal` network, which also has RabbitMQ.
+It also has access to the MetadataServiceDB container.

+# Configuration

 ## Required Files

 The following files must exist in this directory: